tezedge/tezedge/README.md

 ### Running node from docker images

-We provide automatically build images, that can be downloaded from our [Docker hub][docker-link].
+We provide automatically built images that can be downloaded from our [Docker hub][docker-link].
-This can be useful, if you want to run e.g. TezEdge node in your test CI pipelines.
+For instance, this can be useful when you want to run the TezEdge node in your test CI pipelines.

 #### Images (distroless)
 - `simplestakingcom/tezedge:latest-release` - last stable released version